 Anyone who has lived in Los Angeles knows how difficult it is to find an apartment in and around the city.
-It’s a monumental task for most of us; not only to find an apartment, but to find something affordable is challenging.
+It’s a monumental task for most of us; not only to find an apartment, but to find something affordable can be challenging.

 Los Angeles homelessness is surging with nearly 60,000 people in LA county alone.
 A whopping 47% of unsheltered homelessness individuals are found in the state of California, the highest in the country.*

 Tears brim my eyes.
-I don’t know why I’m so emotional; maybe it’s because before me is someone struggling and there isn’t much I can do.
+I don’t know why I was so emotional; maybe it’s because before me was someone struggling and there isn’t much I can do.
 So I do the only thing I can think of that may be of some help; I pray for him.

-I’m perplexed as to why I was so moved, but sometimes strangers can wake us up to the wider scope of our lives; showing us things about ourselves that are in need of attention or encouraging us in another area; venturing forth into new territory.
+I’m perplexed as to why I was so moved, but sometimes strangers can wake us up to the wider scope of our lives, showing us things about ourselves that are in need of attention or encouraging us in another direction.

 I reflect upon this, the state of our country and the world.
 In a time of great division where many are suffering, this is when in our rawness and vulnerability we need each other the most.
 One way we can create unity is through giving.